AU REVOIR… (NEW SITE LIVE NOW!)

 HAPPY NEW YEAR!

-Hope this note finds you in bold spirits, good health and keeping well.
+Hope this note finds you in bold spirits and good health!
 2019 was an arduous year for many, and if our kick-off is any indication of things to come, this year will be INTENSE.

-We’re only in our third week of 2020, but already need a re-cap, so here goes: the poles are melting hard and fast; Australia’s burning; the Taal Volcano erupted in the Philippines; Puerto Rico endured a 5.9 Earthquake and Trump– who has been impeachedassassinated General Soleimani.
-Iran then struck back (and then some) and the head of Hezbollah is currently threatening the United States with additional action.
+We’re only in our third week of 2020, but already: the poles are melting hard and fast; Australia’s burning; the Taal Volcano erupted in the Philippines; Puerto Rico endured a 5.9 Earthquake and Trump– who has been impeachedassassinated General Soleimani.
+Iran then struck back (and then some) and the head of Hezbollah is currently threatening the United States.
 No, this isn’t an episode of the Twilight Zone nor Season 16 of Stranger Things; this– my friend– is the world we live in.

 1. PREP FINANCES, ID’S + IMPORTANT DOCUMENTS